New model structures for Algebraic Quantum Field Theory

 is an equivalence of categories.
-From this starting point, our goal is to produce a concrete example which shows that this fact is not always true.
-Indeed, it is quite unlikely that the functor (\ref{eqt_RestrictionBetweenWeakStrictConstanFieldTheories}) is in general an equivalence since $\mathfrak{L}_{\Srect}\Crect$ and $\Crect_{\Srect}$ can be potentially very different.
+We note that it is quite unlikely that the functor (\ref{eqt_RestrictionBetweenWeakStrictConstanFieldTheories}) is in general an equivalence since $\mathfrak{L}_{\Srect}\Crect$ and $\Crect_{\Srect}$ can be potentially quite different.

 Consider that $\V$ is the category of simplicial sets $\sSet$ with the Kan-Quillen model structure.
 Then, on the one hand, the ordinary localization $\Crect_{\Srect}$ coincides with the category $\pi_0\mathfrak{L}_{\Srect}\Crect$, obtained from $\mathfrak{L}_{\Srect}\Crect$ by taking connected components of its mapping spaces \cite[Corollary 4.2]{dwyer_function_1980}.
-On the other hand, any small simplicial category (or if you prefer any small $\infty$-category) can be obtained, up to Dwyer-Kan equivalence, as $\mathfrak{L}_{\Srect}\Crect$ for a suitable choice of $(\Crect,\Srect)$ due to \cite{barwick_relative_2012}.
+On the other hand, any small simplicial category (or $\infty$-category) can be obtained, up to Dwyer-Kan equivalence, as $\mathfrak{L}_{\Srect}\Crect$ for a suitable choice of $(\Crect,\Srect)$ due to \cite{barwick_relative_2012}.
 Thus, one can take $(\Crect,\Srect)$ in such a way that $\mathfrak{L}_{\Srect}\Crect$ is a model for the classifying $\infty$-groupoid $\mathsf{BG}$ of a simply connected topological group $\mathsf{G}$.
-Under these conditions, the functor (\ref{eqt_RestrictionBetweenWeakStrictConstanFieldTheories}) becomes the diagonal functor

-which sends a monoid to the constant functor at that monoid.
+Under these conditions, the functor (\ref{eqt_RestrictionBetweenWeakStrictConstanFieldTheories}) becomes the diagonal functor $ \Ho \Fun( \mathsf{BG}, \Mon(\V)) \leftarrow \Ho \Mon(\V), $ which sends a monoid to the constant functor at that monoid.
 If we further consider that $\sSet$ is endowed with the cocartesian monoidal structure, the category of monoids is just $\sSet$ itself.
 The diagonal functor in this case can be identified with the composite